Funding and Support

 Criteria: In order to be eligible for funding, there are a number of elements to your proposal we will take into consideration.
 These include, but are not limited to:

-The current round of funding is now open for applications.
+The current round of funding is now closed.
+Applications will reopen on 1st May 2024.

 For the 2023/24 and 2024/25 financial years, awards will be made every 4 months: